ExtendRealityLtd/VRTK/DOCUMENTATION.md

   * `InteractableObjectUngrabbed` - Emitted when the other object stops grabbing the current object.
   * `InteractableObjectUsed` - Emitted when another object uses the current object (e.g. a controller).
   * `InteractableObjectUnused` - Emitted when the other object stops using the current object.

+### Unity Events

+Adding the `VRTK_InteractableObject_UnityEvents` component to an Interactable Object allows access to `UnityEvents` that will react identically to the Class Events.

+  * `OnTouch` - Emitted when another object touches the current object.
+  * `OnUntouch` - Emitted when the other object stops touching the current object.
+  * `OnGrab` - Emitted when another object grabs the current object (e.g. a controller).
+  * `OnUngrab` - Emitted when the other object stops grabbing the current object.
+  * `OnUse` - Emitted when another object uses the current object (e.g. a controller).
+  * `OnUnuse` - Emitted when the other object stops using the current object.

 #### Event Payload